Minhag Morocco: Motzei Shabbat

 Prior to the Arvit prayers following Shabbat, several Psalms are recited.
 Most prayerbooks include the "Alpha Beta" (Psalm 119), followed by the 15 Songs of Ascents (Shir Hamaalot in Hebrew).
 A more common custom is for the congregation to recite Psalm 15, Psalm 16, Psalm 144 and then Psalm 67.
 It is not unusual for some communities to omit Psalms 15 and 16 and to begin with Psalm 144 with its characteristic tune.
 In many communities that include the first two, Psalm 16 (Michtam LeDavid) is given with a unique tune and with one congregant individually singing each verse.
 The Internet abounds with recordings of Psalm 16 sung in the Moroccan tune.

 Unique among Sephardic customs, the Moroccan nusach includes the recitation of the blessing commencing with the words Yiru Enenu (Heb. יראו עינינו, translation: Our eyes shall see) immediately preceding the Amida of Motzei Shabbat and holidays.
 Many Ashkenazim say this passage every weekday night after Hashkivenu.
 This custom is discussed in Tosafot of Tractate Berakhot 4a.

 Hallel

 The recitation of Hallel in the Moroccan minhag is unique in that two possible blessings may be recited.
-In most Sephardic customs, a blessing is recited only on full Hallel; the blessing in this case is "Ligmor et haHallel" (Heb. לגמור את ההלל, lit.
+In most contemporary Sephardic customs, a blessing is recited only on full Hallel; the blessing in this case is "Ligmor et haHallel" (Heb. לגמור את ההלל, lit.
 "To complete the Hallel").
 When the abridged Hallel is recited, such as on Rosh Hodesh, no blessing is said at all.
 Among Ashkenazim, the prevailing custom is to use the blessing "Likro et haHallel" (Heb. לקרוא את ההלל, lit.
 "To read the Hallel") whether the full or abridged Hallel is read.
 In the Moroccan nusach, the "Ligmor et haHallel" blessing is said when the full Hallel is recited, and the "Likro et haHallel" blessing is read with the abridged Hallel.